SFGLab/MultiMM/README.md

 ### Nucleosomes

-For **ATAC-Seq data**, users should provide a file with p-values in BigWig format.
-The `pyBigWig` library is required, which does not work on Windows systems.
+For ATAC-Seq data, users must provide a BigWig file containing p-values.
+The pyBigWig library is required to read BigWig files.
+Note: pyBigWig is not compatible with Windows systems.

 ### Definition of a region based on a gene (optional)

-In case that you would like to model a region around a gene, it is enough if you load a `.tsv` file with genes and determine either the gene name or the gene id.
+To model a genomic region around a specific gene, you can load a `.tsv` file containing gene information.
+Specify either the gene name or the gene ID.

-The file should look like as the following one,
+The `.tsv` file should be formatted as follows:

 ```text
 gene_id	gene_name	chromosome	start	end